awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 {FormulaVariable/Integer}
 ```

-### DB parameter formula variables<a name="USER_FormulaVariables"></a>
+#### DB parameter formula variables<a name="USER_FormulaVariables"></a>

-Each formula variable returns integer or a Boolean value\.
+Each formula variable returns an integer or a Boolean value\.
 The names of the variables are case\-sensitive\.

 *AllocatedStorage*
-Returns the size, in bytes, of the data volume\.
+Returns an integer representing the size, in bytes, of the data volume\.

-*DBInstanceClassMemory*
-Returns the number of bytes of memory allocated to the DB instance class associated with the current DB instance, less the memory used by the Amazon RDS processes that manage the instance\.

-*EndPointPort*
-Returns the number of the port used when connecting to the DB instance\.

 *DBInstanceClassHugePagesDefault*
 Returns a Boolean value\.
-Currently, it is only supported for Oracle engines\.
+Currently, it's only supported for Oracle engines\.
 For more information, see [Enabling HugePages for an Oracle DB instance](Appendix.Oracle.CommonDBATasks.Misc.md#Oracle.Concepts.HugePages)\.

+*DBInstanceClassMemory*
+Returns an integer of the number of bytes of memory allocated to the DB instance class associated with the current DB instance, less the memory used by RDS processes that manage the instance\.

+*DBInstanceVCPU*
+Returns an integer representing the number of virtual central processing units \(vCPUs\) used by Amazon RDS to manage the instance\.
+Currently, it's only supported for the PostgreSQL engine\.

+*EndPointPort*
+Returns an integer representing the port used when connecting to the DB instance\.

-### DB parameter formula operators<a name="USER_FormulaOperators"></a>
+#### DB parameter formula operators<a name="USER_FormulaOperators"></a>

 DB parameter formulas support two operators: division and multiplication\.

-*Division Operator: /*
+*Division operator: /*
 Divides the dividend by the divisor, returning an integer quotient\.
 Decimals in the quotient are truncated, not rounded\.
 Syntax